lolgab/scalajs-snowpack-example/README.md

 # Scala.js and Snowpack example

-This example project show how you can use [Snowpack](https://snowpack.dev) together with [Scala.js](https://scala-js.org).
+This example project shows how to use [Snowpack](https://snowpack.dev) together with [Scala.js](https://scala-js.org).

 ## Getting started

 You need to:

--   Install the libraries:
+-   Install the javascript libraries:

     > npm install